NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     If positive, set the threshold for the robust measured-to-simulated intensity difference (using the Cauchy
     loss).
 Any difference much larger than this will be penalized.
+    A good value may be 5% to 25% of the average image value or the same fraction of the computed image exposure values.

 --estimate-height-errors
     Estimate the SfS DEM height uncertainty (in meters) by finding the